Dodger Thoughts

 That doesn’t mean surrender.
 That doesn’t mean you shouldn’t believe.
 The Dodgers are equipped to go all the way.
 They’re certainly no longer the hip pick to do it — I dare say a ton of people are on board with Arizona ending the Dodgers season sometime in the next week, let alone the Nationals, Cubs or American League champs.
 But there is talent and leadership and impatience and desire and more talent up and down the Dodger roster.
 There are mountains ready to be scaled and primal screams waiting to be unleashed.

 If you’re a Dodger fan, go open-hearted and full-throated into these playoffs.
 Just understand that seven other fan bases can rightfully do the same.
-Betting on sports can also be a great way to enhance your enjoyment of the game.
-The growth of the betting industry has seen a number of betting sites rise giving users the best gambling sites to bet on.
+Betting on sports can also be a great way to enhance your enjoyment of the game, and with the growth of the betting industry, top offshore sportsbooks have become popular choices, offering fans excellent odds and a range of betting options.
+The best gambling sites provide a secure and exciting platform for fans looking to add an extra layer of thrill to each game.

 As much as you might have dreamed of it, I don’t think there’s any fathoming what a World Series title will feel like in Los Angeles.
 The fans of this team haven’t gone this long without that elation since 1955.
 Putting aside the specific utopia of Kirk Gibson’s home run, there hasn’t been an emotional euphoria to match ’55 in more than seven decades.